These Healthy Chocolate Peanut Butter Muffins are packed with peanut butter chips and made healthy with whole wheat flour and Greek yogurt!

 - Slowly fold the dry ingredients into the wet ingredients, followed by the peanut butter chips, stirring until just moistened.
 Cover and refrigerate 30 minutes

 - Using an extra large cookie scoop (or just a plain old spoon) divide the batter evenly among the greased muffins tins, filling almost all the way to the top.

-- Sprinkle with extra peanut butter chips if desired and bake for 15 minutes, until a tooth pick comes out clean.
+- Sprinkle with extra peanut butter chips if desired and bake for 5 minutes.
+Then, reduce the oven temp to 375 degrees and bake another 14-16 minutes, or until a tooth pick comes out clean.

 - Let the muffins cool in the pan for 5 minutes (if you can resist) and then transfer to a cooling rack to finish cooling.

 Recipes written and produced on Food Faith Fitness are for informational purposes only.

 WEIGHT WATCHERS POINTS PER SERVING: POINTS+: 6 OLD POINTS: 4